opstrace/opstrace/docs/references/configuration.md

 # Configuration

-When installing Opstrace, one has to provide a corresponding configuration document in YAML format.
+When creating a new Opstrace instance, one has to provide a corresponding configuration document in YAML format.
 A minimal variant might look like this:

 ```yaml